Hidden semi-Markov models

 #> [,1] [,2] [,3]

-In this case the Poisson distribution would have been suffficiently flexible, as all dispersion parameters were estimated very close to zero.
-We can easily visualize the estimated state-specific dwell-time distributions:
+In this case the Poisson distribution would have been sufficiently flexible as all dispersion parameters were estimated very close to zero.
+We can easily visualise the estimated state-specific dwell-time distributions:

 oldpar = par(mfrow = c(1,3))